archiebhl/hwinsight/README.md

 # HWInsight

 A real-time system monitoring tool that provides detailed insights into your CPU and GPU performance metrics.
-It utilixes `LibreHardwareMonitor` to collect data and PyQt6 for the GUI, offering a user-friendly and visually appealing interface.
+It utilises `LibreHardwareMonitor` to collect data and PyQt6 for the GUI, offering a user-friendly and visually appealing interface.

 ![](https://github.com/archiebhl/hwinsight/blob/master/gui.png?raw=true)